jesusmaldonado/auto-list/README.md

 - `React.useReducer`
 - `React.useContext`

-This would enable the application to have a more extensible infrastructure that could allow for more complex actions and less of the work being done in the `MainView.tsx`
+This would enable the application to have a more extensible infrastructure that could allow for more complex actions and less of the work being done in the `MainView.tsx`.
+I would also like some more thorough integrations tests mocking requests etc.